 Where R is the co-variance matrix of the estimated state.
 The diagonals of R reflect the variance of each estimated state.
 The off-diagonal terms are co-variances.
 Put simply, two random variables can have normal distributions, but share some underlying property that makes them correlate.
 If one is above the mean, the other is likely above the mean.
 Or vice-versa.
 This is important when you start trying to calculate things from linear combinations of state elements.
-Mathematically, $\$\$var(aX+bY) = a^2Var(X) + b^2Var(Y) + 2abCov(X,Y)\$\$$ .
+Mathematically, $\$\$var(aX+bY) = a^2Var(X) + b^2Var(Y) + 2abCov(X,Y)\$\$$.
 Normally separate states will be uncorrelated, and have \$Cov(X,Y)=0\$.
 However, when you're dealing with physical models and sensors, correlations start to pop up, like the position and the velocity of your vehicle.

 If you had an overestimated position but an underestimated velocity, and you try to predict where you'll be in 1 second, your predicted position could be pretty accurate.
-But if you know that more often that not, your position and velocity are both over or under estimated, it's more likely the predicted position is further from the true position.
+But over time, if your velocity is being under-estimated for too long, you're also likely underestimating your position.
+If you know that more often that not, your position and velocity are both over or under estimated, it's more likely the predicted position based on your estimates is further from the true position than if they were uncorrelated.